 Sleep: A Comprehensive Approach to Health

-Sleep deprivation affects every single part of our lives and can dictate your quality of life, whether or not you are healthy, how fast you age, and even the length of your lifespan.
+Sleep deprivation affects every single part of our lives and can dictate our quality of life, whether or not we are healthy, how fast we age, and even the length of our lifespan.

 When you are chronically tired, it can be even harder to change behavior, and even the simplest things can become overwhelming, but there are things that you can do.